ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/datastructures.md

 With integers, `+` is an *addition*, for strings its a *concatenation*.

+## Health impact of choosing the wrong data-structure

+- we could use `"1", "2", "3"` to represent numbers, rather than `1`, `2`, `3`
+- we would have to reinvent how to add numbers, and multiply, and divide them
-** Using the wrong data-structures can make your code vastly more complicated.
+- ** The wrong data-structures can make your code vastly more complicated **
-**
+- also, the code would be quite slow

+Stay healthy.
+Stop and choose the right data-structure for you!

 # Basic data-structures